CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

  </div>
 ```

-Let's build our `saveData` function with a success ans an error fallback.
+Let's build our `saveData` function with a success and an error fallback.
 It can look something like this for the moment.

-!FILENAME
+*www/js/controllers.js*

 ```javascript
 $scope.saveData = function(person){